Home » Student Services » Academic Advising & Support » Academic Advising » Supplemental Instruction Program

 What is Supplemental Instruction?

-SI is a cost-free academic support program that provides weekly, out-of-class, peer facilitated sessions.
-SI sessions are voluntary, and available to you if you are enrolled in:
+Supplemental Instruction is a free academic support program that provides weekly, out-of-class, peer facilitated study sessions.
+SI will help you improve your academic performance in historically challenging subjects.
+SI sessions are voluntary and available to you if you are enrolled in:

 Improved Grades: Taking steps to improve your academic performance can help increase your grades in the SI subject areas, and your overall GPA